Welcome to the Foundation for Fiscal Studies. Our goal is to promote the study and discussion of issues relating to fiscal policy.

 Colm Kelly (Chairman)

-Colm is a member of the Irish Tax Institute and has lectured and spoken widely on Irish and international tax issues.
-Colm is Chairman of the Foundation.
+Colm is a member of the Irish Taxation Institute, and is also the Chairman of the Foundation for Fiscal Studies.
+He has lectured and spoken widely on Irish and international tax issues.

 Rosheen Callender is an economist who for 35 years specialised in both social and economic policy; as well as employment and equality law; and tax, social welfare and pensions.
 A former teacher, she started work in the Research Department of the ITGWU (later SIPTU) in 1973 and retired from SIPTU in 2008.
 She has previously been a member of the the Pensions Board and is a Fellow of the IIPM and a member of the IAPF’s Trustee Network, of which she was a founding member.